wx405557858/neural_tracking_data/README.md

 python example_tracking_video.py
 ```

-**Note**: The model is originally implemented with TensorFlow to be compatible with [Coral](https://coral.ai/products/accelerator), using TPU as USB Accelerator for Raspberry Pi on-device computation.
+**Note**: The model is implemented initially with TensorFlow to be compatible with [Coral](https://coral.ai/products/accelerator), using TPU as USB Accelerator for Raspberry Pi on-device computation.
 Please feel free to switch the model to other frameworks, like PyTorch, for your purpose.